-The unrestricted net position for governmental activities increased by \$232,888 during the current fiscal year due to the City having received additional COVID-19 funding and the collection of a large receivable from the General Land Office.

-The discretely presented component units' net position increased by \$504,434 during the current fiscal year which can be attributed to an increase in capital project activities and related grant receipts in the current year.
+The unrestricted net position for governmental activities increased by \$557,985 during the current fiscal year due to the City having received additional COVID-19 funding during the year.
+The discretely presented component units' net position decreased by \$(281,580) during the current fiscal year which can be attributed to a decrease in capital project grant receipts in the current year.